-

 Pharmaceutics

-is a peer-reviewed, open access journal on the science and technology of pharmaceutics and biopharmaceutics, and is published monthly online by MDPI.
+is a peer-reviewed, open access journal on the science and technology of pharmaceutics and biopharmaceutics, published monthly online by MDPI.
 The Spanish Society of Pharmaceutics and Pharmaceutical Technology (SEFIG), Pharmaceutical Solid State Research Cluster (PSSRC), Academy of Pharmaceutical Sciences (APS) and Korean Society of Pharmaceutical Sciences and Technology (KSPST) are affiliated with Pharmaceutics and their members receive a discount on the article processing charges.

 - Open Access— free for readers, with article processing charges (APC) paid by authors or their institutions.